DanialArab/SQL/README.md

 <a name="2"></a>
 ## Complete SQL Mastery

 Also included in this repo are <a href="https://github.com/DanialArab/SQL/tree/master/Complete%20SQL%20Mastery">my notes</a> from the course Complete SQL Mastery.
-My solutions to all of the class exercises are also detailed in the Jupyter Notebook <a href="linmk)
+My solutions to all of the class exercises are also detailed in the Jupyter Notebook <a href="[linmk]https://github.com/DanialArab/SQL/blob/master/Complete%20SQL%20Mastery/Complete_SQL_Mastery_Coding.ipynb)https://github.com/DanialArab/SQL/blob/master/Complete%20SQL%20Mastery/Complete_SQL_Mastery_Coding.ipynb"></a>.